On this page, we will publish the material for the CHI 2021 course “Automated Vehicles as a Space for Work & Wellbeing”.

 Orit Shaer (Wellesley College)

-In the third part of the course, the participants learn how applications and interfaces can be evaluated during design.
-This includes the explanation of various evaluation measures, different testing procedures (e.g., Lane Change Task, Detection Response Task, and field trials), and a variety of parameters related to designing studies.
+In the third and last part of the course, participants will learn from a panel of experts, how automotive applications and interfaces can be evaluated during design.
+This includes the explanation of various evaluation measures, different testing procedures (e.g., Lane Change Task, Detection Response Task, and field trials), and platforms.